julianrubisch/acidic_job/README.md

 **Note:** This does mean that you are restricted to objects that can be serialized by ActiveRecord, thus no Procs, for example.

 **Note:** You will note the use of `self.ride = ...` in the code sample above.
-In order to call the attribute setter method that will sync with the database record, you _must_ use this style. `@ride = ...` and/or `ride = ...` will both fail to sync the value with the datbase record.
+In order to call the attribute setter method that will sync with the database record, you _must_ use this style. `@ride = ...` and/or `ride = ...` will both fail to sync the value with the database record.

 ### Transactionally Staged Jobs